-Most countries in Europe are positive about their future but confidence dropped from 83 percent in 2017 to 68 percent in the UK this year.
-Ongoing Brexit negotiations mean that UK family businesses are looking to the future cautiously.
-However:
+- While overall confidence is up across Europe, the UK was a notable exception, with confidence dropping from 83 percent in 2017 to 68 percent this year.
+With Brexit negotiations ongoing, UK family businesses are looking to the future with caution.

 - 64 percent of total respondents reported increased turnover over the past year.
 Only 11 percent of respondents reported decreased turnover in the past twelve months.

 - Improving profitability (49 percent); increasing turnover (38 percent); and attracting new talent (27 percent) are the top three priorities for the next two years.